Mahindra Holidays & Resorts to add over 300 rooms by Mar | Business

 The Mahindra group firm had reported the highest quarterly profit of Rs 40.6 crore in the three months to September 2021 amid the pandemic that has hit the hospitality and tourism industry badly.

-It operates 78 properties offering 4,197 keys and has been clocking about 80 percent occupancy in the third quarter and hopes to better it going ahead provided there is no third wave and the resultant mobility curbs.
+It operates 78 properties offering 4,233 keys as of now and has been clocking about 80 per cent occupancy in the third quarter and hopes to better it going ahead provided there is no third wave and the resultant mobility curbs.

-Refusing to give an exact investment going into this brownfield (existing) projects, he said these are part of the planned Rs 1,200-crore capital investment to add over 1,000 rooms in the next three years ending FY24 when ''we will an inventory to over 5,500 rooms.
-The last fiscal we added 150 rooms''.
+Refusing to give an exact investment going into these brownfield (existing) projects, he said these are part of the planned Rs 1,200-crore capital investment to add over 1,000 rooms in the next three years ending FY24 when ''we will an inventory to over 5,500 rooms.
+Last fiscal, we added 465 rooms''.

 The third quarter is already close to the FY20 level as resort income has been steadily growing and is above the pre-pandemic level, he said stopping short of saying they will close FY23 better than FY22 numbers given the uncertainty about the third wave.